HimmatMagar/HimmatMagar/README.md

 # Himmat Magar

 **BCSIT Student**
-*Focused on Machine Learning, Deep Learning, and MLOps.*
+*Focused on building carrer in Machine learning and MLOps Engineering*

 ---